sandersn/manual/Typescript-for-Functional-Programmers.md

     return t1.length > t2.length ? t1 : t2;
 }
 ```

+Typescript can usually infer type arguments from a call based on the
+type of the arguments, so type arguments are usually not needed.

 Because Typescript is structural, it doesn't need type parameters as
 much as nominal systems.
 Specifically, they are not needed to make a